INTERNATIONAL HOTEL MANAGEMENT

 Required General Education Required Courses for Degree Print Degree Planner

 The hospitality industry is one of the fastest growing segments of our economy and employs over 10 million service personnel in the United States alone.
 The expansion and growth of hotels, food & beverage establishments, tour and travel companies, airlines, tourist attraction facilities, and related services have created vast career opportunities in tourism and hospitality industry and more so in the hotel operations and management field.

 The GCC Advantage

-GCC's faculty in the Hotel Operations Management program are all former industry professionals with close ties to all the major hotels and restaurants on island.
+GCC's faculty in the International Hotel Management program are all former industry professionals with close ties to all the major hotels and restaurants on island.
 These connections provide GCC students with work experience and practicums that in most cases lead to employment opportunities and careers in this fast-growing industry.

 All students who declare a major are

 assigned an Academic Advisor.
 Students are strongly urged to visit your

 advisor, who can help you draft an educational plan with course

 sequencing that meets your personal, academic, and career goals.